teqneers/PHPKnock/README.md

 # chmod 770 phpknock/tmp
 </pre>

-Now you should be able to use **PHPKnock** thru your web browser.
+Now you should be able to use **PHPKnock** through your web browser.
 Enter something like <pre>https://your-domain.com/path-to/phpknock/</pre>

 Contribute